CNAG-Biomedical-Informatics/omicsdm-documentation/docs/content/3tr-specific/introduction.md

     | Legacy | Data collected in clinical trials before the start of the 3TR project | Private; Visibility not changeable | Optional |
     | Collected during 3TR | Data generated during the 3TR project | Visible to all; Visibility changeable | Not allowed |

-The in the data warehouse to be uploaded data can be divided conceptually into:
+The in the data warehouse to be uploaded data can be divided into:

 <div class="grid cards" markdown>